synw/vite-vue/README.md

    <script type="text/javascript" src="/static/vv/vvstore.js"></script>
    ```

-The file `vv.js` is the mixin.
-The filte ``vvstore.js`` if the store for state management
+The file `vv.js` is the mixin, ``vvstore.js`` if the store for state management

 Note: for now this app is old school style: ES5 with classic script load tags.
 The benefits is simplicity with zero cognitive
 overhead neither tooling requirements.
 It is usable with a classic javascript knowledge and basic Vue.js notions.
 That said some other flavours might come up later, like ES6 or Typescript.
 Anyway the simple classic old school approach or
-mindset will be supported
+mindset will be supported.

 ## Usage